umbraco/UmbracoIdentityExtensions/README.md

 # Umbraco Identity Extensibility

-An Umbraco add-on package that enables easy extensibility points for ASP.Net Identity integration with Umbraco including a simple OAuth token server and snippets on how to incorporate custom OAuth authentication providers for the back office.
+An Umbraco add-on package that enables easy extensibility points for ASP.Net Identity integration with the Umbraco backoffice including a simple OAuth token server and snippets on how to incorporate custom OAuth authentication providers for the back office.

+_This package is for back office **users** and is not for front-end members.
+For front-end members ASP.NET Identity support see this community project: https://github.com/shazwazza/umbracoidentity_

 ## Installation